lukso-network/docs/docs/learn/migrate/migrate-erc20-to-lsp7.md

 In LSP7, the token name and symbol can be retrieved with [getData](../../contracts/contracts/ERC725/ERC725.md#getdata) function.
 They are stored encoded in the generic metadata key-value store under the data keys [`LSP4TokenName`](../../standards/tokens/LSP4-Digital-Asset-Metadata.md#lsp4tokenname) and [`LSP4TokenSymbol`](../../standards/tokens/LSP4-Digital-Asset-Metadata.md#lsp4tokensymbol).
 Once the raw hex encoded value fetched, you will need to decode it into a human readable string.
 See the code sample below.

-You can import the list of data keys related to each individual LSP standard from one of our library.
-There are 2 options:

 ```javascript
 // LSP7
 const nameKey = ethers.keccak256(ethers.toUtf8Bytes('LSP4TokenName'));